iamjanvijay/MeeT/README.md

 # CRF based post-processing and evaluation
 ./eval/propara/merged_state_location_eval.sh logs/propara/train/state logs/propara/train/location;
 ```

+Note that hyper-parameter selection, including the random seed, can have an impact on the model's performance.
+This could be due to the small size of the dev and test sets of ProPara and the domain gap between them.
+To mitigate this issue, we recommend using early stopping during training.

 ## Inference using MeeT
 We release our pre-trained checkpoints in this [Google Drive](https://drive.google.com/drive/folders/1lk82H1z2zjclE8ef9GHj95ABhxvIcmrc?usp=sharing).
 For inference only mode, download the state and location checkpoints and place them in respectively at `logs/propara/inference/state/ckpts` and `logs/propara/inference/location/ckpts` for state and location checkpoints respectively.